-Like any aspect of business, Customer Relationship Management (CRM) is constantly changing.
+Like any aspect of a business, CRM (Customer Relationship Management) is constantly changing.
 The way we relate to clients and the tools we use are always developing.
 This means we're seeing massive changes from year to year.

 Here are some things to look out for over the next year as you try to get your CRM processes into shape.

 CRM Will Be Tailored to Individual Businesses